Kulai: Economy

 The Colonial Development Corporation conducted the Kulai Oil Palm Estate (KOPE), a 1,772 acre plantation that was abandoned by its Chinese owner during World War II, in 1950.
 The CDC initially sought 10,000 acres, but the low cost and the large amount of elaeis made KOPE desirable.
 In 1954, KOPE had 1,283 acres in production that produced 650 tonnes of oil and 3,083 acres were planned for the future.
 A palm oil factory for KOPE was completed in 1957.
 A 5,000 acre extension was launched in 1962.
 There were 26,000 acres dedicated to oil palm in Kulai by 1965.

+In the 21st century, Kulai evolved into an industrial, digital, and commercial hub under the Iskandar Malaysia development corridor (Flagship E: Senai–Skudai and Flagship F: Sedenak).
+Key economic growth drivers include the Senai Airport City (SAC), the Senai Airport Aviation Park, and the Ibrahim Technopolis (iBTEC) hub housing the Sedenak Tech Park (STeP) and the YTL Green Data Center Park.
+The retail sector is anchored by commercial hubs such as Johor Premium Outlets (JPO) in Bandar Indahpura and IOI Mall Kulai in Bandar Putra.